kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

 In order for the Ingress resource to work, the cluster must have an Ingress controller running.
 This is unlike other types of controllers, which typically run as part of the `kube-controller-manager` binary, and which are typically started automatically as part of cluster creation.
 You need to choose the ingress controller implementation that is the best fit for your cluster, or implement one.

-* We currently support and maintain [GCE](https://git.k8s.io/ingress-gce/README.md) and [nginx](https://git.k8s.io/ingress-nginx/README.md) controllers.
+* Kubernetes currently supports and maintains [GCE](https://git.k8s.io/ingress-gce/README.md) and [nginx](https://git.k8s.io/ingress-nginx/README.md) controllers.
 * F5 Networks provides [support and maintenance](https://support.f5.com/csp/article/K86859508) for the [F5 BIG-IP Controller for Kubernetes](http://clouddocs.f5.com/products/connectors/k8s-bigip-ctlr/latest).
 * [Kong](https://konghq.com/) offers [community](https://discuss.konghq.com/c/kubernetes) or [commercial](https://konghq.com/api-customer-success/) support and maintenance for the [Kong Ingress Controller for Kubernetes](https://konghq.com/blog/kubernetes-ingress-controller-for-kong/)